 Before and After School Programs

-School Age Programs are geared for children aged 6-12 years, and are designed to provide opportunities to engage in age-appropriate activities in a safe and caring environment.
+School Age Programs are geared for children aged 4-12 years, and are designed to provide opportunities to engage in age-appropriate activities in a safe and caring environment.
 Children in these programs participate in healthy eating, physical and social activities designed to support healthy child development.
+For more information on Before and After School Programs, visit the Ministry of Education Website.

 |27 Percival St.